Frequently Asked Questions

 Learn more about Guided Registration and watch the preview video.

-No. The Beach XP program is designed around college major courses.
+No. Beach XP designed around college major courses.
 Therefore, you must continue to be enrolled in your major-specific classes to remain in your cohort.
-A student who decides to switch out of their major will not be able to continue in the Beach XP program.
+A student who decides to switch out of their major will not be able to continue in that Beach XP college cohort.
+However, a student could re-enroll into a cohort for the new college they are entering.

-Reach out to your professor or your Beach XP mentor for support to help you through any struggles you may be experiencing while in the program.
+Reach out to your professor or the Beach XP team for support to help you through any struggles you may be experiencing while in Beach XP.
 They are there to help you succeed!

 Please note that students are not able to drop from individual Beach XP classes.
 If you think you may need to withdraw from your Beach XP cohort, you will need to drop all applicable classes.
 Connect with your advisor for support and questions.
 (View the listing of undergraduate advisors)